MatthijsBrem/wheelchair-design-platform/README.md

                    )
                    / float((finish - start) / 2.0);

-      //Sets the each pixel on the strand to the appropriate color and intensity
-      //  strand.Color() takes 3 values between 0 & 255, and returns a 32-bit integer.
+Sets the each pixel on the strand to the appropriate color and intensity. strand.Color() takes 3 values between 0 & 255, and returns a 32-bit integer.

-      //  Notice "knob" affecting the brightness, as in the rest of the visuals.
-      //  Also notice split() being used to get the red, green, and blue values. strand.setPixelColor(i, strand.Color(
+      strand.setPixelColor(i, strand.Color(
                              split(col, 0) * pow(damp, 2.0) ,
                              split(col, 1) * pow(damp, 2.0) ,
                              split(col, 2) * pow(damp, 2.0)
                            ));
     }
-    //Sets the max brightness of all LEDs.
-If it's loud, it's brighter. strand.setBrightness(255.0 * pow(volume / maxVol, 2));
+Sets the max brightness of all LEDs.
+If it's loud, it's brighter.

+    strand.setBrightness(255.0 * pow(volume / maxVol, 2));
     }

-    //This command actually shows the lights.
-If you make a new visualization, don't forget this! strand.show();
+This command actually shows the lights.
+If you make a new visualization.

+    strand.show();
     }

-    //Fades lights by multiplying them by a value between 0 and 1 each pass of loop(). void fade(float damper) {
+This function fades lights by multiplying them by a value between 0 and 1 each pass of loop().
+    void fade(float damper) {

     //"damper" must be between 0 and 1, or else you'll end up brightening the lights or doing nothing.